 Ambrosia works from Reno, NV on the weekends.
 She can be reached by calling the National Office at 916-318-8040 or by emailing ambrosiad AT movetoamend DOT org.

-Millicent Harmon, Student Outreach Coordinator
+Millicent Harmon, Grassroots Volunteer Coordinator (West)

 After moving to Northern California, she joined the Occupy movement and got involved in local environmental justice issues.
 Most recently she worked to pass Measure S, a community Rights initiative to ban fracking in Mendocino County.